akka/akka/akka-docs/src/main/paradox/camel.md

 currently the case for a [subset of components](http://camel.apache.org/asynchronous-routing-engine.html) such as the Jetty component.
 All other Camel components can still be used, but they will cause allocation of a thread for the duration of an in-out message exchange.
-There's also [Examples](#camel-examples) that implements both, an asynchronous consumer and an asynchronous producer, with the jetty component.

 If the used Camel component is blocking it might be necessary to use a separate
 @ref:[dispatcher](dispatchers.md) for the producer.
 The Camel processor is